cloudmesh/client/_sources/exercises.txt

 * D.4) Describe the procedures to use the default key (rsa) in cloudmesh client
 * D.5) do B.6 How can this be generalized to n virtual machines.
 Can you write a script?
+* D.6) What is a known_hosts file?
+Assume you have used a floating ip ip previously for one vm, than you delete the vm and reuse the ip for another vm, what impact has this for the known_hosts?
+* D.7) Assume you like to log in from your current machine that started a vm to that vm.
+What needs to be done?
+* D.8) What is a private and a public key?
+* D.9) What is the consequence of copying your private key from your current machine to a virtual machine?